- Sport & Abenteuer Reisen

 Day 2 Sightseeing in Delhi, overnight bus to Manali

 A visit to Delhi is on the program.
-In addition to an exploration tour of Old Delhi, a visit to the non-profit organization Chetna’s is also on the program.
-Chetna cares for the street children of Delhi.
+In addition to an exploration tour of Old Delhi, we will also visit New Delhi.

 In the evening, take the night bus to Manali.
 The trip will take 14 hours.
-Overnight on the bus (B / L / -)
+Overnight on the bus (B / -/ -)

 Day 3 Acclimatization in Manali 2050 m

 Our first day on the bike starts with a 30 km continuous ascent from 100 m to 3000 m to the Rothang Tunnel.
 On this part of the route, it can still happen that we get caught in a monsoon rain.
 We first drive on a small village road through apple orchards until we turn 9 km onto the highway.
 We pass the Solang valley and finally reach the tunnel.
 The new 9 km long tunnel represents an extreme advantage for the locals of the Lahaultal, who are no longer cut off from the rest of the world during the long winter.
 Arriving at the other end, a completely different mountain world appears before our eyes: The lush green of the Kullu Valley is now being replaced by pastel colors.
 The mountains here are a bit higher, the sky suddenly wide and clear.
 We are now on the Manali-Leh Highway.
 The road is very well developed and yet quiet.
 We roll in light waves through the fascinating landscape consisting of small villages, cabbage fields, waterfalls and glacier peaks.
-After a long descent down to Tandi, we cross the bridge and have a final seven-kilometer climb to Keylong ahead of us.
-We spend the night in the district capital.
-If you like, you can stop by a traditional scarf factory.
-Overnight stay at the hotel (F/M/A)
+Overnight stay at the hotel (B/L/D)

 Today we have to cross our first and highest (!)
 Pass.
 The good news: The 18 km up to the pass is steadily uphill, but most of the ascent is freshly paved.
 The snow-covered giants rise up around us – all over 6000 m high!
 After we have crossed the pass, we enjoy the fast off-road piste to the tea house on the north side of the pass.
 The first yaks can be spotted.
-After refreshment, we cross a river, it’s another 15 km slightly downhill to the first village of Zanskars Kurgiak.
-On the way we make a small stop at the mighty Conbo Rangjon rock, which rises steeply in front of us.
+After refreshment, we cross a river and cycle 5 km more to our camp with a view of the Conbo Rangjon rock, which rises steeply in front of us.

-A whole day in which we give our legs some rest.
 We visit the Karsha Monastery and the Sani Lake and the waterfall in the village of Sheela are also worth a visit.
-In addition, there is time for a rest, washing clothes and maybe a warm shower in the adjoining guest house?
-Overnight in the camp (F/M/A)
+Overnight in the camp or guest house (B/L/D)

 Day 10 Padum to Margum La Base (3400 m), 70 km, 600 m climb